 Higher self-compassion was also related to lower anxiety and depression.

-Self-compassion’s less effective reciprocal, self-criticism, seems associated with imagined assessments by others and comparisons with other people.
+Self-compassion’s less effective reciprocal, self-criticism, was associated with imagined assessments by others and comparisons with other people.

-McGill University’s Mark Baldwin found that participants who thought of an important person in their lives experienced more negative self-evaluations, self-criticism, and negative moods.
+McGill University’s Mark Baldwin found that participants who imagined an important person who provided evaluative feedback experienced more negative self-evaluations, self-criticism, and negative moods.